flaf/miscellaneous/puppet/modules/ppbackup/README.md

 The `user` parameter gives the owner of the `.mcryptrc` file.
 Its default value is the title of the resource.
-The user must exist.
+The user must exist (this defined resource doesn't create the user).

 The `home` parameter is the path of the user's home.
-The default value is `/root` is the user is root, else it's `/home/${user}/.mcryptrc`.
+The default value is `/root` is the user is root, else it's `/home/${user}`.

 The `password` parameter is the mcrypt password.
 There is no default value.

 The `algorithm` parameter is the algorithm used by the mcrypt command.
 Its default value is `'rijndael-256'`.